-- JMCS will participate in all required statewide assessment tests. - JMCS will meet all statewide standards applicable to non-charter public schools. - JMCS will be nonsectarian in its programs, employment practices, and all other operations. - JMCS will not charge tuition or mandate any student fees. - JMCS will not discriminate against any pupil on the basis of ethnicity, national origin, gender, or disability. - JMCS will admit all pupils who wish to attend the charter school subject only to capacity and independent study laws and regulations. - JMCS will follow all community day school rules at sites fulfilling roles consistent with community day school programs as detailed by the California Department Of Education Community Say Schools Program Summary (https://www.cde.ca.gov/sp/eo/cd/summarycds.asp)." - The meetings of the Board of Directors for JMCS shall be held in accordance with the Brown Act. - JMCS will comply with the Individuals with Disabilities in Education Act ("IDEA"), Section 504 of the Rehabilitation Act ("Section 504"), and the Americans with Disabilities Act ("ADA"). - JMCS will comply with the Public Records Act and the Federal Educational Rights and Privacy Act ("FERPA"). - Admission to JMCS will not be determined according to the place of residence of the pupil, or of his or her parent or guardian, within California. - JMCS will continually strive for a healthy, collaborative, synergistic relationship with the Nevada County Superintendent of Schools (NCSOS), the CCC, the LCC, and its YB, and WIOA clients. - JMCS will offer, at a minimum the same number of minutes of instruction (64,800 minutes in a minimum of 175 school days) set forth in paragraph (3) of subdivision (a) of Education Code Section 46201 for the appropriate grade levels. - JMCS will maintain written contemporaneous records that document all pupil attendance and make those records available for audit and inspection. - JMCS will comply with the Public Records Act and the Family Rights in Education Privacy Rights Act. - JMCS will comply with all laws establishing a minimum age for public school attendance and for pupils over 19 years of age. - JMCS will comply with all provisions of the Memorandum of Understanding ("MOU") between JMCS and the Nevada County Superintendent of Schools.
+- JMCS will participate in all required statewide assessment tests. - JMCS will meet all statewide standards applicable to non-charter public schools. - JMCS will be nonsectarian in its programs, employment practices, and all other operations. - JMCS will not charge tuition or mandate any student fees. - JMCS will not discriminate against any pupil on the basis of ethnicity, national origin, gender, or disability. - JMCS will admit all pupils who wish to attend the charter school subject only to capacity and independent study laws and regulations. - The meetings of the Board of Directors for JMCS shall be held in accordance with the Brown Act. - JMCS will comply with the Individuals with Disabilities in Education Act ("IDEA"), Section 504 of the Rehabilitation Act ("Section 504"), and the Americans with Disabilities Act ("ADA"). - JMCS will comply with the Public Records Act and the Federal Educational Rights and Privacy Act ("FERPA"). - Admission to JMCS will not be determined according to the place of residence of the pupil, or of his or her parent or guardian, within California. - JMCS will continually strive for a healthy, collaborative, synergistic relationship with the Nevada County Superintendent of Schools (NCSOS), the CCC, the LCC, and its YB, and WIOA clients. - JMCS will offer, at a minimum the same number of minutes of instruction (64,800 minutes in a minimum of 175 school days) set forth in paragraph (3) of subdivision (a) of Education Code Section 46201 for the appropriate grade levels. - JMCS will maintain written contemporaneous records that document all pupil attendance and make those records available for audit and inspection. - JMCS will comply with the Public Records Act and the Family Rights in Education Privacy Rights Act. - JMCS will comply with all laws establishing a minimum age for public school attendance and for pupils over 19 years of age. - JMCS will comply with all provisions of the Memorandum of Understanding ("MOU") between JMCS and the Nevada County Superintendent of Schools.
 It will also comply with all provisions of the MOUs between JMCS and the CCC, LCC, YB, and WIOA clients. - JMCS will develop a conflicts code in accordance with the conflicts code of the NCBOE.